nigelpoulton/gsk-workshop/LAB commands.md

 <Snip>
 ```

-Copy the Service's publis IP and paste it into your browser on port `9000`.
+Copy the Service's public IP and paste it into your browser on port `9000`.

 ## Cloud native superpowers – Using Deployments